mainlp/WikiDIR/README.md

 # WikiDIR

-A significant amount of local knowledge and culture-specific knowledge can only be found in documents written in dialects, yet cross-dialect retrieval (CDIR) has not been extensively studied.
+A significant amount of local knowledge and culture-specific knowledge can only be found in documents written in dialects, yet cross-dialect information retrieval (CDIR) has not been extensively studied.
 In this work, we propose WikiDIR, a retrieval dataset for German dialects.
 The dataset is described in detail in our paper [Cross-Dialect Information Retrieval: Information Access in Low-Resource and High-Variance Languages](https://arxiv.org/abs/2412.12806) by Robert Litschko, Oliver Kraus, Verena Blaschke and Barbara Plank.

 ## Dataset